-- 1. The Router cannot automatically locate new USB drive.
-You have to click the Rescan button manually to display a list of volumes and information about them. - 2.
+- 1. The Router can automatically locate new USB drive.
+But to display the information about your USB device, you need to click the Rescan button manually. - 2.
 The new settings will not take effect until you restart the service. - 3.
 To unplug the USB drive, click Eject Disk button first.
 Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - 4.
-Mounted volumes are subject to the 8-volume limit.
-So you cannot access more than 8 volumes on the USB storage device.
+Mounted volumes of each USB port are subject to the 8-volume limit.
+So you cannot access more than 8 volumes on the USB storage device. - 5.
+If you change the storage settings during the storage connection is established, then the changes will not take effect until the Router or the client is rebooted.

-4.8.2 FTP Server
+4.9.2 FTP Server

-Choose menu "USB Settings → FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.
+Choose menu "USB Settings FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.

-Figure 4-36 FTP Server Configuration
+Figure 4-51 FTP Server Configuration

 - > Service Status Indicates the FTP Server's current status. - Internet Access Select enable to allow access of the FTP server from the Internet.
 Otherwise, select disable to only allow local network access. - > Service Port Enter the FTP Port number to use.
-The default is 21. - > Name This folder's display name. - Partition The name of the partition is displayed. - > Folder - The real full path of the specified folder.
+The default is 21. - > Name This folder's display name. - Partition The volume that the folder resides.
+Volume 1-8 is mapping to USB port1, and Volume 9-16 is mapping to USB port2. - > Folder - The real full path of the specified folder.